 - Home Maintenance

 Don’t forget about the more labor-intensive home maintenance tasks that you don’t think twice about doing yourself now.
 Cleaning out the gutters becomes a daunting task if you have begun to feel unsteady on a ladder.
 Even changing overhead light bulbs, washing windows and dragging the garbage cans to the curb can be difficult.
+Even if you're a handyman and you've got the best dust collector, at this age, sawdust can become a big health hazard.
 The independence you achieve by remaining in your home is easily compromised by the struggle to perform these once-routine tasks.
 Many people who have relocated into retirement communities discover that freedom from home maintenance is the greatest freedom of all.

 As neighborhoods age and commercial districts encroach upon residential areas, security becomes a genuine issue.
 Security systems are not foolproof, response times can be slow, and many older homes do not have adequate safeguards, such as deadbolts and exterior lighting.
 Retirement communities are generally secure.
 Grounds and entrances are usually monitored, and many have round-the-clock security staffs.
 In addition, many retirement residences come equipped with emergency call buttons, which summon immediate assistance, whether for a health problem or a safety issue.